Cullinane-Software/UPS-Compliance-Workdocs/README.md

-5. Company Violations and Offenses (OSHA Penalties 29 CFR 1903.15 – Violations, Penalties, and Settlements)
+**5. Company Violations and Offenses (OSHA Penalties 29 CFR 1903.15 – Violations, Penalties, and Settlements)**

 • UPS-Specific Duty: Prevent company violations by ensuring full compliance with OSHA standards for hazardous material handling, training, storage, and disposal across all facilities.
 Train Responsible Management Personnel (RMPs) who oversee the Dangerous Materials Unit and its responder employees.
 Conduct annual recertification training for management teams and responders across Southern New Hampshire, ensuring they have the proper training, access to UPS resources, and knowledge of hazmat handling, SDS requests, disposal procedures, and quality assessments.